Image © ITV Studios, 1969

 Howard Goorney

-Character & Episode: First Ghost in The Trouble with Women
+Character & Episode: First Ghost in The Trouble With Women

 Born: 11/05/1921, Cheetham, Manchester, England (as Howard Jacob Goorney)